eishub/vacuumworld/README.md

 In the default configuration, the size of the world is 16 x 8 squares; there are 8 randomly-placed obstacles, 32 random dusty squares, and 4 randomly-placed VacBots.
 Dust, once cleaned, does not regenerate.
 This default configuration can be changed by editing the file `ita.conf`, which also includes documentation for each configuration option.

 You can use the init parameters to set the configuration file.
-The init parameters are
+The init parameters are:

 | parameter name | description |
 |:---------------|:------------|